facile-it/rabbitmq-consumer/README.md

 `curl https://sh.rustup.rs -sSf | sh`

 #### Introducing Cargo

 Cargo is a dependency manager for Rust.
 You can create new projects, require new crates (libraries) or update existing crates.

 #### Building

-Just run `cargo build` inside the project folder to build a debug binary.
+Just run `cargo +nightly build` inside the project folder to build a debug binary.

-You can even build a release binary (slower but optimized build) using `cargo build --release`
+You can even build a release binary (slower but optimized build) using `cargo +nightly build --release`

 NB: You need the `libmysqlclient-dev` package (for Ubuntu) or `mysql-client` (for macOS) in order to build and statically link the binary.

+WARNING: Nightly Rust version is required for this project in order to compile (caused by the static linking of some non-bundles libraries)

 ## Usage